-- Rarely and as a last resort. - When other actions have not improved the situation or there is a deterioration. - Where any other course of action is likely to fail. - Where immediate action is necessary. - When early physical intervention will prevent a dangerous or disruptive situation.
+- When other actions have not improved the situation or there is deterioration. - Where any other course of action is likely to fail. - Where immediate action is necessary. - When early physical intervention will prevent a dangerous or disruptive situation.
 Staff make a balanced judgement about use from their experience and expertise, taking account risks to themselves, others and property.